-So graphic designers can use heatmapping tools to understand how user behavior compares with graphic elements like color, contrast, and placement to design a website that converts effectively.
+Graphic designers and UX professionals can use heat mapping tools to understand how user behavior is impacted by graphic elements like color, contrast, and placement, ultimately driving a website to convert more effectively.

 Obviously, graphic designers already know all this stuff in principle.
 But different audiences behave differently on different websites.

-Knowing how your audience behaves on your site could save you from missing the mark and winding up with a site that doesn’t convert or that your particular audience finds tough to navigate.
+Running heatmaps before designing and launching a website redesign could save you from missing the mark and winding up with a site that doesn’t convert, or that your particular audience finds tough to navigate.

 You’re doing this, right?
 A/B tests deliver crucial conversion bumps that can be the difference between a rapidly growing business and one that struggles to survive.

-Heat maps can give you instant, usable insights into exactly what your users do differently on the different versions of your landing page, blog post, or even your home page.
+Heat maps can give you instant, usable insights into exactly what your visitors do differently on different versions of your landing page, blog posts, or even your home page.

-When you’re testing moving the button, changing the copy, or altering the images, you can see the page’s conversion rate and understand that one page converts better than another (hopefully, the test converts better!).
+When you’re testing moving the CTA button, changing the copy, or altering the images, you can see the page’s conversion rate and understand why one page converts better than another.
+(Hopefully, the test converts better!)

-With a heat map, you can see exactly what conversion behaviors are different.
+With a heat map, you can see exactly how conversion behaviors are different.
 Maybe a longer page converts better, so you think: let’s make all our pages long.
 Makes sense.